dekarrin/ictiobus/README.md

 # ictiobus
 Lexer/parser generator in pure Go.
 Generates parsers written in Go, exclusively.

+The current compiler specification language is self-described in BNF-ish syntax called "FISHI" and is located in the [fishi.md](./fishi.md) file.

 Ictiobus is intended to be implementations of the techniques given in the textbook "Compilers: Principles, Techniques, and Tools", by Aho, Lam, Sethi, and Ullman (otherwise known as the "Purple Dragon Book").
 It is first and foremost